nawrasAbb/Smart-Reminders-Android-Application/README.md

 This project was my final project, and it was about android application development.
 We took care to write flexible and documented code, and to build application that it's very easy to use and understand.

-This is a video that explains and introduces the app: https://drive.google.com/file/d/1Lbzkf1gmXA3kXOeWJaCGrDFxrPKmqhpA/view?usp=sharing
+This is a video that explains and introduces the application: https://drive.google.com/file/d/1Lbzkf1gmXA3kXOeWJaCGrDFxrPKmqhpA/view?usp=sharing